-Applicants are strongly encouraged to obtain pharmacy experience prior to applying for admission to the Doctor of Pharmacy program.
+Applicants are strongly encouraged to obtain pharmacy experience prior to applying for admission to the PharmD program.
 Pharmacy experience can be gained through shadowing or working in a paid position within a pharmacy.

 - Completed PharmCAS application for Idaho State University College of Pharmacy; PharmCAS application fees begin at $175

-- Three letters of recommendation, one of which must be from a pharmacist – Submitted to PharmCAS
+- Two letters of recommendation, recommended that one of the two be from a pharmacist – submitted to PharmCAS

-February 1 – Application deadline for Traditional Admissions
+December 1 – application deadline for priority consideration

 April 3 – application deadline for regular admission